Ayantaker/SpyderC2/README.md

 	- Persistence
 	- Reverse shell
 - New modules are easy to write and integrate
-- No window pops up when stager is executed on victim.
+- No window pops up when stager is executed on victim (Windows and Linux).

 ## Installation

-- It's much easier to use the docker version to not run into dependency issues.
+- It's much easier to use the docker version to not run into dependency issues(Android stager generation not tested there).
+If you want android victims then don't use docker
 - Install Docker for your distro
 - Get Docker Compose from [here](https://docs.docker.com/compose/install/)
 - Now simply run :